rocketparty/rocketparty.github.io/_posts/2014-08-08-building-my-blog.md

 I probably packed too much into the initial setup.
 I also included a gussied up template for websites that I don't completely understand.
 I think that likely slowed down my appreciation for the simplicity of Jekyll.

+In the near future I'll probably strip out the crazy theme and make a better blog index, but for now I can start posting.